TheGammaSqueeze/GammaOS/README.md

 - You will now see the fastbootd menu, with the red fastbootd text at the top of the screen on your RG405M.
 - Navigate to your extracted GammaOSLite folder
 - Open the FlashPartitions.bat script (or the flashpartitions_with_stock_anbernic_gpu_driver.bat script if you wish to use the stock Anbernic GPU drivers), it will begin flashing the firmware.
 This step can take up to 10 minutes so be patient.
 When the flashing script is complete, the command prompt window will close itself after 60 seconds.
-- Open the EraseUserData.bat script, it will begin factory resetting your device in preperation for GammaOS Lite.
+- (Skip if already on GammaOS Lite) Open the EraseUserData.bat script, it will begin factory resetting your device in preperation for GammaOS Lite.
 This step can take up to 5 minutes so be patient.
 When the script is complete, the command prompt window will close itself after 60 seconds.
 - Once the above is complete, press the power button once to reboot your device.
 - Your device will reboot, and will stay at the Anbernic logo for about 2 minutes before booting into the new firmware for the first time.
 Reboots after this will be much quicker.
 Do not be alarmed by the debug messages warning about unlock and skip verify, this is normal after unlocking the bootloader
 - Congratulations, you are now on the latest GammaOS Lite!